futel/asteriskserver/asteriskserver/README.md

 ## Update assets

-Checkout the content directory into the assets subdirectory.
+Checkout the content repository into the assets subdirectory.

 https://gitlab.com/futel/futel-content